Reading time: 6 min.

 Traction alopecia

 Traction Alopecia is caused by tension from repeatedly pulling the hair tightly for long periods, which damages the hair shaft and follicle.
-Hairstyles like braids, ponytails, and buns, and pulling hair accessories like hair rollers and hair clips lead to traction alopecia [5].
+Tight hairstyles like braids, ponytails, and buns, and pulling hair accessories like hair rollers, hair extensions that pull on the scalp and other tight hair clips can contribute to traction alopecia [5].

-Traction alopecia is often seen in teenagers and adults of African descent and in women and girls who are dancers, gymnasts, or cheerleaders – professions which often require wearing tight updo hairstyles [6].
+Traction alopecia is often a cause of teenage hair loss in girls and women of African descent as well as girls who are dancers, gymnasts, or cheerleaders – professions which often require wearing tight updo hairstyles [6].

 The most common type of traction alopecia presents with hair loss along the front and sides of the hairline.
 Other symptoms include: